-The Company's financial instruments include cash and accounts payable and accrued liabilities.
+The Company's financial instruments include cash and cash equivalents, accounts payable and accrued liabilities and short-term loan.
 The carrying values of these financial instruments reported in the statement of financial position approximate their respective fair values due to the relatively short-term nature of these instruments.
-As at September 30, 2022, the Company had no instruments to classify in the fair value hierarchy.
+As at March 31, 2024 and 2023, the Company had no instruments to classify in the fair value hierarchy.